matn7/Google-Platform-Notes/flashcard/Microservices.md

             include: busrefresh
     ```
 3. Add Spring Cloud Bus dependency in the Config Server & Client services: Add Spring Cloud Bus dependency
-(spring-cloud-starter-bus-amqp) inside 'pom.xml' of the individual microservices like accounts, loans, cards and Config server.
+(spring-cloud-starter-bus-amqp) inside **pom.xml** of the individual microservices like accounts, loans, cards and Config server.
 4. Add Spring Cloud Config monitor dependency in the Config Server: Add Spring Cloud Config monitor dependency
-(spring-cloud-config-monitor) inside 'pom.xml' of Config server and this exposes '/monitor' endpoint.
+(spring-cloud-config-monitor) inside **pom.xml** of Config server and this exposes '/monitor' endpoint.
 5. Set up a RabbitMQ: Using Docker, setup RabbitMQ service.
 If the service is not started with default values, then configure
-the rabbitmq connection details in the 'application.yaml' file of all the individual microservices and Config Server.
+the rabbitmq connection details in the **application.yaml** file of all the individual microservices and Config Server.
 6. Set up a WebHook in GitHub: Set up a webhook to automatically send a POST request to Config Service '/monitor' path
 after each new push to the config repo.